terrisage/GettingAndCleaningData/CodeBook.md

 - UCI HAR Dataset/test/X_test.txt provides data for the test set.

-h.
-UCI HAR Dataset/test/y_test.txt provides data test labels for the test set.
+- UCI HAR Dataset/test/y_test.txt provides data test labels for the test set.

-3.
+3. Merge the training and test data sets together by reading training and test data from the files using read table and performing rbind.
+This is performed for: 1. training and test datasets, 2. training and test subjects, 3. training and test lables.

-3.
+4. Extract the measurements on the mean and standard deviations for each measurement using grep to indentify the index of the variable contained within the table.
+The summary choices has more information in terms of selection of the variables.

 ## Variables